rafiusks/vtasker/docs/project-todo.md

   - [ ] Track errors in the API
   - [ ] Track errors in the frontend
   - [ ] Track errors in the backend
+- [ ] Test dashboard to keep track of the bugs and issues